Q: What are the symptoms of a complication?

-Complications after early medical abortions are rare, and include severe bleeding and infection.
-A woman should go to the doctor or hospital if she has any of the signs of complication below:
+Complications after early medical abortions are rare.
+They include severe bleeding and infection.
+A person should go to the doctor or hospital if she has any of these symptoms:

-- Severe bleeding (more than 2 maxi pads soaked every hour for more than 2 hours in a row).
+- Severe bleeding that soaks through more than 2 maxi pads an hour for more than 2 hours in a row.

 - Severe abdominal pain that isn’t relieved with painkillers or continues for 2-3 days.

-- A fever that reaches 102o F at any point or a fever of over 100o F for more than 24 hours.
+- A fever that reaches 102o F at any point, or a fever of over 100o F that lasts more than 24 hours.

-- Abnormal vaginal discharge (unusual greenish or yellowish color, and/or strong unpleasant odor).
+- Abnormal vaginal discharge that is an unusual greenish or yellowish color and/or has a strong unpleasant odor.

 It is important to remember that some people in the United States have faced arrest or jail for ending their own pregnancies.
-Although abortion itself is legal, those who end their own pregnancies may risk unjustified arrest and imprisonment under laws that require the abortion pills be given by licensed health care workers and that criminalize self-induced abortion.
-Such laws vary from state-to-state.
-In spite of these laws, any person who is experiencing a rare complication from a medication abortion can seek follow up care, because all clinicians can treat a miscarriage, and cannot detect the pills.
+Although abortion itself is legal, people who end their own pregnancies may risk unjustified arrest and imprisonment under laws that require abortion pills to be dispensed by licensed health care workers and that criminalize self-induced abortion.
+These laws vary from state-to-state.
+In spite of these laws, any person who is experiencing a rare complication from a medication abortion can seek follow-up care, because all clinicians can treat a miscarriage and cannot detect the pills.